 At the front of the class we pulled out a lot of glassware and setup our pretend lab.
 This is a great time to get out your ring stands, test tube racks, flasks, beakers, etc. The key to it looking like a creepy laboratory is to use some atomic glow from Steve Spangler Science.
 This concentrate can be poured into water, and when a black light is used it's used it is really impressive.
 We added some glow sticks into the test tubes.
 They can be found at Target or a dollar store for very cheap.
 Adding dry ice to the mix sets up the theming perfectly, and students are going to be instantly engaged.
 I found dry ice at my local grocery store.
 They sell it by the pound, especially this time of year.
 Be sure to use gloves when handling it!
 Below is a quick little video of our setup from last year.
 I unfortunately didn't get a video of the dry ice.

 Something is Different Today

-My class periods have always been about 40-45 minutes and we were able to get through all of the demonstrations every period.
+My class periods were about 40-45 minutes and we were able to get through all of the demonstrations every period.
 Below are the demonstrations we used.
-Some of them cost money to setup, but obviously you can substitute in any of your favorite demonstrations.
-The science department was able to help us fund some of the costs, but we did spend some of our own money also
+Some of them cost money to set up, but obviously you can substitute in any of your favorite demonstrations.
+The science department was able to help us fund some of the costs, but we did spend some of our own money.

 The transition from demo to demo should be fluid.
 Think about a street magician.
-You don’t want any downtime between the demos, because students will quickly lose interest.
-We were able to do this using 3 science teachers and we just rotated who featured each of the demonstrations.
-One year I was able to have two students help me out with the demos all day long.
-Your mileage may vary depending on the buy in from your administration.
+You don't want any downtime between the demos, because students will quickly lose interest.
+We were able to do this using three science teachers - we just rotated who featured each of the demonstrations.
+One year, I was able to have two students help me out with the demos all day long.
+Your mileage may vary depending on the buy-in from your administration.